bit4mind/anon-service/README.md

-REQUIREMENTS
+## REQUIREMENTS

-The script should work on many debian-based distros with the unbound package present in the repositories.
+The script should work on many debian-based distros with network-manager installed and the unbound package present in the repositories.
 Tested on Debian, Ubuntu, Mint.

-HOW IT WORKS
+## HOW IT WORKS

 The script works as a launcher: after installing the necessary software, you can reconfigure resolvers and relays before each reactivation of the service or you can